alphagov/govuk-developer-docs/source/manual/alerts/search-api-queue-latency.html.md

 [Search API](/apps/search-api.html) uses Sidekiq to offload indexing work.

 This alert triggers when there are jobs in the Sidekiq queue that are waiting too long to be processed.
-This could mean that documents aren't appearing in search after they've been published.
+This could result in documents being published not appearing in search results.

 ## Investigating the issue